Labour generally needs to be induced if:

 - your waters have broken, but labour has not started

-- the health of you or your baby is at risk
+- you or your baby's health is at risk

 Methods of inducing labour